-Yahoo! received about 38% of its revenues from search services in fiscal 2012, which it provides through an arrangement with Microsoft.
-The company is three years into the 10-year partnership with the software giant, which teamed up with Yahoo! in 2010.
+Yahoo! received about 42% of its revenues from search services in 2015, which it provides through an arrangement with Microsoft.
+The company is halfway through the 10-year partnership with the software giant.
 As part of the agreement, Microsoft's Bing search engine is the search provider on Yahoo!'s websites.
 In addition, Yahoo! handles sales of search ads for both companies, and the two firms share search revenue.

 Sales and Marketing

 The company maintains three primary channels for selling its advertising services: field, mid-market, and reseller/small business.
 Its field advertising sales team sells display advertising in all markets and search advertising services in non-transitioned markets to leading advertisers and agencies.
 Its field advertising team also sells search advertising to premium advertisers in transitioned markets.
 Its mid-market channel sells services to medium-sized businesses, while its reseller/small business channel enables it to sell advertising services to additional regional and small business advertisers.
 In 2013 Yahoo! reorganized its US sales force.

 Yahoo! spent $184 million in 2015 on advertising, up from $142 million and $128 million in fiscal 2014 and 2013, respectively.

 The company's net revenue had been decreasing since 2012, followed by 8% growth in 2015.
 In 2015, Yahoo!'s net revenue increased by 8% to $4.97 billion due to an increase in the Americas segment.

 The Americas revenue grew thanks to increases in search and display revenue driven by mobile devices as well as $390 million attributable to the Mozilla Agreement.
 Americas display revenue also grew thanks to an increase in video and native advertising, including incremental revenue following the BrightRoll acquisition and higher revenue from mobile devices driven by native advertising.